Examples

 {{ns:name}}tokens.
 See namespacing and Authoring a source. - Curate other repos into a registry.
 List them in

 [discover].sources; a bare list keeps your own convention items too.
-See super-source. - Validate and scaffold before publishing.
+See super-source; for a repo that is both a Claude marketplace and a curator, see marketplace-curator. - Validate and scaffold before publishing.

 mind init-sourcescaffolds amind.tomland reports references;mind reviewvalidates a source.
 See Authoring a source.